Rayckey/ActuatorController_ROS/README.md

 ```
 $ source devel/setup.bash
 ```
-Alternatively, you can source in your `.bachrc` file, which will force the terminal to source every time it boots up. <br>
+Alternatively, you can source in your `.bashrc` file, which will force the terminal to source every time it boots up. <br>
 Now you're ready to use the package!